Skip to content

 The number one mistake with cover letters is just reiterating what you have already put on your CV.
 Instead, match your skills in relation to the job you are applying for.
 Delve deep into your skills and experience and speak about your personal qualities which you haven’t yet mentioned.
 Next, move on to any holes in your CV, perhaps you took a year out, or did a very random degree, explain the relevance of this in your cover letter.

-Just like you CV, one size does not fit all.
+Just like your CV, one size does not fit all.
 Examine the job you are applying for and use your cover letter to explain how your skills will be used for that job.
-Using buzz words that the company exercise on their website, or in the job advert will help with this.
-Are you applying for a management role, if so give a leadership example, use your previous work to solidify your fit for the job you are applying to.
+Using buzzwords that the company exercises on their website, or in the job advert will help with this.
+Are you applying for a management role?
+If so, give a leadership example, and use your previous work to solidify your fit for the job you are applying for.

-Overall, research has shown the majority of hiring managers prefer a cover letter to be 3 – 4 paragraphs and easily fitted on to one A4 page.
-As challenging as this may sound, the longer you make it, the less likely it is to be look at.
-A short cover letter means two things, you have no room for waffle and you haven’t had the space to come across over-confident.
+Overall, research has shown that the majority of hiring managers prefer a cover letter to be 3 – 4 paragraphs long and easily fit onto one A4 page.
+As challenging as this may sound, the longer you make it, the less likely it is to be looked at.
+A short cover letter means two things: you have no room for waffle and you haven’t had the space to come across over-confident.

 About Allen Recruitment